Non-Hermitian skin clusters from strong interactions: Results and discussion

-For concrete analysis of our specific model, we decompose the effective lattice of Fig.~1c into regions that take different roles in forming the skin clusters [Fig.~2(a) for OBCs,~3(a) for PBCs].
-Notably, there exists a ``non-local'' region around $x_3\approx X(x_1,x_2)$ which is crossed by a large number of non-local effective hoppings across several effective sites (diagonal effective hoppings in Fig.~1c, which hop across the cyan ``non-local'' region in Fig.~2(a) or 3(a)).
+For concrete analysis of our specific model, we decompose the effective lattice of Fig.~\ref{1}\textbf{c} into regions that take different roles in forming the skin clusters [Fig.~\ref{2}\textbf{a} for OBCs,~\ref{3}\textbf{c} for PBCs].
+We shall focus on clusters with $N=3$ bosons, and then discuss how some of them generalizes to generic $N$ number of bosons.
+There exists a ``non-local'' region around $x_3\approx X(x_1,x_2)$ which is crossed by a large number of non-local effective hoppings across several effective sites (diagonal effective hoppings in Fig.~\ref{1}\textbf{c}, which hop across the cyan ``non-local'' region in Fig.~\ref{2}\textbf{a} or Fig.~\ref{3}\textbf{a}).
 They arise from physical interactions between a two-boson sector and a third boson.
-The background ``local'' region experiences only nearest-neighbor SSH-type effective hoppings (white in Fig.~2(a) or 3(a)) from 2-boson processes only.
+The background ``local'' region experiences only nearest-neighbor SSH-type effective hoppings (white in Fig.~\ref{2}\textbf{a} or \ref{3}\textbf{a}) from 2-boson processes only.
 Note that all effective hoppings originate from the one and only type of interaction term present in $H$; the demarcation into ``local'' and ``non-local'' regions reflect the qualitatively different roles of processes involving different numbers of bosons.
-Non-local hoppings across the ``non-local'' region destroy the periodicity in the effective lattice, precluding any GBZ description that relates the distinct OBC and PBC spectra (Fig.~2(b),~3(b)), unlike in non-interacting models.
+Non-local hoppings across the ``non-local'' region destroy the periodicity in the effective lattice, precluding any GBZ description that relates the distinct OBC and PBC spectra (Fig.~\ref{2}\textbf{b},~\ref{3}\textbf{b}), unlike in non-interacting models.